 Who Cares?
-A-Zillion Ways You Can Meet the Needs of People Around You by Linnea Torkelsen (1996, ei The Adventist Youth Service Network North American Division).
-A powerfully motivating collection of . youth service projects, and the true stories behind them.
-Fun and convicting.
+A-Zillion Ways You Can Meet the Needs of People Around You by Linnea Torkelsen (1996, The Adventist Youth Service Network North American Division).
 Available through Advent Source.
-Call 1-800-328-0525.
+Call 1800-328-0525.

-The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.) helps you build an effective youth ministry.
-Practical and to the point, you'll discover dozens of ways to build relationships and multigenerational involvement.
-One of the best resources around.
+The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.).
 Available through AdventSource.
 Call 1-800-328-0525.